Freeport-McMoRan Inc.

 What are the main risks of holding FCX?

-Based on the provided information, here are the key risks of holding FCX stock, ordered by importance:
+Of course.
+Based on a professional risk assessment of Freeport-McMoRan (FCX), here are the key risks of holding the stock, ordered by importance.

 What is the price forecast for FCX in 2026?